salsififi/bookstore_scrapping/README.md

 An exercise proposed by Thibault Houdon in the course "Les bases du scrapping" on the website [docstring.fr](https://www.docstring.fr).

 ## Context
 The [books.toscrape.com](https://www.books.toscrape.com) website is a well-known site by beginners in scrapping to practice.
-The aim of the exervise is to get the total value of all the available copies of the 1000 books it lists.
+The aim of the exercise is to get the total value of all available copies of the 1000 books it lists.

 ## Install
 - Clone the repository with `git clone https://github.com/salsififi/bookstore_scrapping.git`.